Building Your First JavaScript Game

 Creating the Game Logic

 The heart of any game is its logic.
-It is what defines the rules, tracks the score, and determines the win or lose conditions.
+It’s what defines the rules, tracks the score, and determines the win or lose conditions.
 In JavaScript games, this logic is implemented through functions and event listeners that respond to player actions.
 Let’s start by defining the basic structure of our game logic.

 Firstly, we need to initialize our game variables.
 These would typically include the player’s score, the game state, and any other necessary settings.
 For example: